FeroLabs/fero_client/README.md

 ## Fero Processes

-In Fero, a process represents how to combine and transform raw data sources into a single set of data for analysis based on the physical mechanics of the industrial process.

 The Fero client provides two different methods to find a `Process`.
 The first is `Fero.get_process` which takes a single unique identifier string (UUID) and attempts to look up the analysis matching this ID.
 The second method is `Fero.search_processes` which will return an iterator of available `Process` objects.
 If no keyword arguments are provided, it will return all processes you have available on Fero.
 Optionally, `name` can be provided to filter to only processes matching that name.

 Processes represent data via two main underlying entities, the `Tag` and the `Stage`.
 A `Tag` is a column of a specific measurement in the underlying data.
 A `Stage` is a logical part of a process consisting of various tags and an order relative to the other stages.
 For example, a steel process might have first stage for melting the steel and a later stage for casting the steel, each with corresponding measurements in the form of tags.